 Why are clothing tags so important?

-These annoying and itchy little patches of fabric are not there just to bother you and make wholes on your brand new t-shirt, the day after you buy it.
-In reality, they are a valuable piece of information, made to communicate all the needs and the history of that article of clothing.
+These annoying and itchy little patches of fabric are not there just to bother you and make wholes on your brand new t-shirt the day after you buy it.
+In reality, they are valuable pieces of information, made to communicate all the needs and the history of that article of clothing.
 Without the clothing tag, there would be no way of knowing where it was produced, the brand of the clothing, what is the content of the fabric, the washing and drying instructions, and information about the manufacturer.
 Without this, the consumer is left in the dark and would have no knowledge about the piece of clothing they just bought.

 The different clothing labels you need to know about

 There are a variety of clothing labels that can be included on a piece of clothing.
 The more tags a piece of clothing has, the more information the customer, the retailers, and the manufacturers have.
 Some types of labels are:

 - Brand Label: contains the name of the brand, the design, and the branding